 This recipe makes cleaning easy and shower screens sparkle: Mix equal parts white vinegar and gentle dishwashing detergent.

 Use a handy cleaning cloth.
-Pantyhose is a cleaning cloth recommended by Shannon Lush of Speed Cleaning, see it here, and I find it is one of the best.
+Pantyhose is a cleaning cloth recommended by Shannon Lush of Speed Cleaning, and I find it is one of the best.

 For limescale, I make up a past of bicarb soda with 3% hydrogen peroxide and apply to taps (faucets) and this will remove stubborn water stains.

-I use a vinegar in a microfiber spray mop, like this one.
+I use a mixture of half water and half vinegar in a microfiber spray mop, similar to this one at Amazon – See details

 To keep towels soft, just add vinegar to the final rinse.
 So not only is it an all natural cleaner, but vinegar is also a softner.